Nick Jonas And Priyanka Chopra Are Reportedly Not ‘Putting Pressure’ On Starting A Family

 — Entertainment Tonight (@etnow) July 31, 2019

-And while kids may not be in the near future for Nick and Priyanka, both have noted that they would one day like to have a family.
-Back in December, the Chains singer told Spitify’s The Rewind With Guy Raz that he “definitely” hopes to become a dad.
+While kids may not be in the near future for Nick and Priyanka, both have noted that they would one day like to have a family.
+Back in December, the Chains singer told Spotify’s The Rewind With Guy Raz that he “definitely” hopes to become a dad.

 “I have seen a lot of life at an early age and I hope to be able to share that with a kid of my own someday,” he said.